 Transport Accessibility looks to solve the problem of a lack of real-time information for those who need more help when travelling on the UK public transport network.

-The focus of the trial is to increase the number of independent journeys the visually impaired can make whilst travelling across the public transport network.
-Developed in collaboration with the Royal National Institute of the Blind (RNIB),it will provide timely and accurate information to passengers who need additional assistance while in a station or on the transport network.
+The focus of the trial is to increase the number of independent journeys that passengers with blindness and sight loss can make whilst travelling across the public transport network.
+Developed in collaboration with the Royal National Institute of the Blind (RNIB), it will provide timely and accurate information to passengers who need additional assistance while in a station or on the transport network.
 Relevant information is transmitted to passengers’ devices in the format that they require, over 5G cellular networks

 Future tertiary benefits of the solution include services for all passengers such as live tv, live radio and streamed content across the network.